 To install it, I usually use two M3 screws.
 Connecting it is fairly straightforward as it takes 5V and GND from RF modulator vias.
 It also needs LUMA and CHROMA signals from CXA1145.

 Fully recapped motherboard S-video mod and ports in place 🙂

-Few of the keycaps had broken studs.
-I’ve gently removed studs that were stuck in plungers and bound them to corresponding keys by inserting a steel wire and used cyano-acrylic glue to hold them in place.
+A few of the keycaps had broken studs.
+I’ve gently removed studs that were stuck in plungers and bound them to corresponding keys by inserting a steel wire and using cyano-acrylic glue to hold them in place.

 The keyboard membrane was damaged and a lot of pads worn out so I’ve decided to replace it with a brand new keyboard membrane.

-It worked like a charm so I’ve spray-painted.
+It worked like a charm so I’ve spray-painted it.